 So here are 7 mindfulness strategies that can be effective in managing negative thoughts and emotions:

 2. Identify and label the thought or emotion you are feeling.
 This involves two parts.
-The first is correctly labelling it, and the second is how you express it.
-Using language of that of an observer, is more powerful than personalizing it.
+The first is correctly labeling it, and the second is how you express it.
+Using the language of that of an observer is more powerful than personalizing it.
 For example, saying, “Oh, this is fear arising in me right now,” is preferable to “ I am afraid.”

-3. See your thought or emotion as being temporary or transitory.
+3. See your thoughts or emotions as being temporary or transitory.
 They will pass unless you want to hold onto them and get some kind of reward for doing so.
 Seeing the thought or emotion as a cloud floating by or asking yourself repeatedly, “What is this thought/emotion now?” helps.

-5. Learn how to recognize cognitive distortions; in other words, recognizing the thought processes that distort reality.
+5. Learn how to recognize cognitive distortions; in other words, recognize the thought processes that distort reality.
 Examples of cognitive distortions are confirmation bias, catastrophizing, personalization, control fallacy, blaming, and the dreaded “tyranny of shoulds.”
-Being knowledgeable about these distortions and if you are in the moment being a victim of them, is practicing mindfulness.
+Being knowledgeable about these distortions and if you are in the moment being a victim of them is practicing mindfulness.
 Of course, taking appropriate action thereafter, is critical.

 6. Have a daily or weekly regime for negative thought or emotion time.
 This is giving yourself permission to temporarily think or feel the negative thought or emotion but stick to a reasonable short time limit.
 And writing them down also helps.